aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-excel/_index.md

 ---
 title: Convert WORD to EXCEL in C++
-description: C++ API to Convert WORD to EXCEL without using using Microsoft Word or Microsoft Excel
+description: C++ API to Convert WORD to EXCEL or online without using using Microsoft Word or Microsoft Excel or online.
+Test free POT to CSV online converter quickly before integrating the code. or with free Online Converter
 url_ignore: /cpp/conversion/word-to-excel/
 family: total
 platformtag: cpp